Utility Costs and Scams

 - Utilities must return deposits, with interest, if all bills are paid in full by the due date over the next 12 months.

-Please note that not all utilities are regulated by the PSC.
+Not all utilities are regulated by the PSC.
 Consumers with questions about other utilities can contact the Attorney General’s office.